AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 where it's most obvious.
 I encourage you to read the [ICL blog](https://idahoconservation.org/blog/here-comes-the-sun-proactive-solar-thinking-from-the-blm/) about BLM's plans for solar development on public lands because it is a real life example of grappling with those issues.
-It doesn't do so perfectly, with the second Trump administration most of these solar plans are on hold, but the careful analysis and practicaly constraints are well reasoned to the point that not only did I agree with the BLM, but I convinced my colleagues to support their preferred project pathways as well.
-That's a win.
+It doesn't do so perfectly, with the second Trump administration most of these solar plans are on hold, but the careful analysis and practically constraints are well reasoned to the point that not only did I agree with the BLM, but I convinced my colleagues to support their preferred project pathways as well.
+That's a winning plan, but it may take a few more years before being implemented.